OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 .. note::

-    Deployment of FreeIPA and Kerberos servers is out of the scope of this document, you can get more info from the `FreeIPA Example Setup <http://www.freeipa.org/page/Web_App_Authentication/Example_setup>`__.
+    The deployment of FreeIPA and Kerberos servers is out of the scope of this document but you can get more info from the `FreeIPA Example Setup <http://www.freeipa.org/page/Web_App_Authentication/Example_setup>`__.

-It is also possible to use Sunstone ``remote`` authentication with Apache and Passenger against FreeIPA/Kerberos.
-Configuration in this case is quite similar to Passenger configuration, but we must load the Apache auth. module line (e.g., to include Kerberos authentication we can use two different modules: ``mod_auth_gssapi`` or ``mod_authnz_pam``), generate the keytab for the HTTP service and update the Passenger configuration.
+It is also possible to use Sunstone ``remote`` authentication with Apache and Passenger instead of FreeIPA/Kerberos.
+Configuration in this case is quite similar to Passenger configuration, but you have to load the Apache auth. module line (e.g., to include Kerberos authentication we can use two different modules: ``mod_auth_gssapi`` or ``mod_authnz_pam``), generate the keytab for the HTTP service and update the Passenger configuration.
 For example:

 .. code::